JonmarCorpuz/SecondBrain/Protocol - VRRP.md

-The Virtual Router Redundancy Protocol is an open standard networking protocol used to provide high availability and failover capability for routers on a LAN
+The Virtual Router Redundancy Protocol is an open standard First Hot Redundancy protocol used to provide high availability and failover capability for routers on a LAN

 # VRRP Components